kyleboas/tacticsjournal.com/privacy.md

 ## Questions

-If you have any questions about the privacy policy, email me at kyle@tacticsjournal.com.
+If you have any questions about the privacy policy, email me at <a href="mailto:kyle@tacticsjournal.com">kyle@tacticsjournal.com</a>.